kitbagjs/router/docs/api/compositions/useRoute.md

 ### Throws

 Throws an error if the provided route name is not valid or does not match the current route.

-The function also sets up a reactive watcher on the route object from the router to continually check the validity of the route name if provided, throwing an error if the validation fails at any point during the component's lifecycle.

 ## Call Signature